agilecustoms/terraform-aws-ci-publisher/README.md

 This policy is designed to be used in CI pipeline last step when you already built artifacts and want to publish (upload) them

 The policy covers major types of artifact stores in AWS:
-- S3 to store arbitrary binaries, policy allows `s3:PutObject` in specified S3 bucket
+- S3 for arbitrary binaries, policy allows `s3:PutObject` in specified S3 bucket
-- ECR to store Docker images, policy allows `ecr:PutImage` in all ECR repos in the account
+- ECR for Docker images, policy allows `ecr:PutImage` in all ECR repos in the account
-- CodeArtifact to store software packages, policy allows `codeartifact:PublishPackageVersion` in specified CodeArtifact domain
+- CodeArtifact for software packages, policy allows `codeartifact:PublishPackageVersion` in specified CodeArtifact domain

 ## Usage
 ```hcl